compTAG/student-resources/how-tos/book-club.md

 When leading the discussion:

-1. take note of those in attendance (you will use your list to ask for feedback later)
+1. Take note of those in attendance or assign this task to another CompTaG member (you will use your list to ask for feedback later)

+2. Embrace the questions!
+Some you are prepared for, but some you might not have thought about yet.
+Feel free to take a second to think or to ask for a clarification.
+If you still don't know the answer, either open it up for discussion or ask to table that question until the end or slack.

-2. enjoy the benefit of your hard work and preparation!
+3. Enjoy the benefit of your hard work and preparation!

 Continuous improvement is the best way to improve your communication skills.
 One way to improve is to solicit feedback.
 After you present:

 1. Post a reminder to those in attendance to ask for one-up one-down feedback.

-2. Make sure to thank each person that gives you feedback and follow up with them on any questions that you have about how you can improve.
+2. Thank each person that gives you feedback and follow up with them on any questions that you have about how you can improve.

-3. Make sure to follow up with any additional questions, todos, or content postings that may have arose during the discussion.
+3. Follow up with any additional questions, todos, or content postings that may have arose during the discussion.